stampsy/Stampsy.ImageSource/README.md

 ## Shut up and show me the code

 This is overly verbose now and uses C# 4 syntax, but anyway.
 It'll get better.
-In this example, we first save a huge image from asset library without ever fully loading it in memory, then we scale it down—again, without loading it fully—and only load thumbnail in memory as a `UIImage` to display it.
+In this example, we first save a huge image from asset library **without ever fully loading it in memory**, then we scale it down—again, without loading it fully—and only load thumbnail in memory as a `UIImage` to display it.

     ImageSource.Fetch (
         new Uri ("assets-library://asset/asset.JPG?id=DDB80EF8-D2CE-40B1-AE0D-35356DD9FBF0&ext=JPG"),